ilyakatz/bit-buddy-web/README.md

 * Problem

-   Cope-pasting wallets from one screen to the next is error prone.
+   Copy-pasting wallets from one screen to the next is error prone.

    **Jane would rather select a name from her contact book to send Bitcoin to her friends**